Attorney Team Leader, Criminal Defense Practice

 Sydney received her undergraduate degree in religious studies from the University of California, Santa Barbara.
 She attended the University of Pennsylvania Graduate School of Education, and earned her J.D. from the Seton Hall School of Law, where she was a Dean’s Scholarship recipient.

-Sydney is currently admitted to practice law in New York and New Jersey.
+Sydney is currently admitted to practice law in New York, New Jersey and California.